Giants vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In six games as the underdog over the last 10 contests, the Giants were upset in every contest.
+- In seven games as the underdog over the last 10 matchups, the Giants have a record of 2-5.

 - In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on four occasions.

-- Bookmakers have not posted a runline in any of the Giants' past 10 games.
+- Bookmakers have not posted a spread in any of the Giants' past 10 contests.

 Giants Betting Records & Stats

-- The Giants have been chosen as underdogs in 49 games this year and have walked away with the win 24 times (49%) in those games.
+- The Giants have been underdogs in 53 games this season and have come away with the win 26 times (49.1%) in those contests.

-- San Francisco has not been a bigger underdog this season than the +200 moneyline set for this game.
+- San Francisco has a record of 3-5 in games where oddsmakers have it as underdogs of at least +135 on the moneyline.

-- The moneyline set for this matchup implies the Giants have a 33.3% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Giants have a 42.6% chance of pulling out a win.

-- So far this season, San Francisco and its opponents have hit the over in 51 of its 122 games with a total.
+- San Francisco and its opponents have hit the over in 53 of its 126 games with a total this season.

-- The Giants are 4-8-0 against the spread in their 12 games with a line set by sportsbooks this season.
+- The Giants have an against the spread mark of 4-8-0 in 12 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!